Frenk92/Quick-Sort/README.md

 **Quick Sort** adds a new GUI menu when looting containers and players.
 Players can choose what type of items they want to put in the container, or even loot all items from the container.
+Also supports automated looting containers that isn't accepting players items.

 ## Permissions